Champii/rsrpc/README.md

 This may be usefull to have some servers or clients to share the same binded socket.

 See the [Duplex](#duplex) section to see a more conveignant way to make a server and a client to share the same socket.
+(UDP only)

 ## Multi-Services